kubernetes/enhancements/keps/sig-autoscaling/20181106-in-place-update-of-pod-resources.md

 Thanks to the above:
 * PodSpec.Container.ResourceRequirements becomes purely a declaration, denoting **desired** state of the Pod resources,
-* PodSpec.Container.ResourceAllocations (new object) denotes **actual** resources allocated to the Pod by Scheduler,
+* PodSpec.Container.ResourceBindings (new object) denotes **actual** resources allocated to the Pod by Scheduler,
 * PodStatus.ContainerStatus.ResourcesAllocated (new object) shows the resources held by the Pod and its Containers.

-In order to determine the state of a Pod resource update, we add two new PodConditions named PodResizing and PodResizeSuccess.
+In order to determine the state of a Pod resource update, we add two new PodConditions named PodResourcesBound and PodResizeSuccess.

-Scheduler sets PodResizing PodCondition, and it can have the following values:
+Scheduler sets PodResourcesBound PodCondition, and it can have the following values:
-* Status: true  - Resize request is being processed by Scheduler,
+* Status: false  - Resize request has not been allocated by Scheduler,
   - Reason: AwaitingPreemption - Lower priority Pods are being pre-empted,
-* Status: false - Scheduler has completed processing the resize request,
-  - Reason: Accepted - Pod resize approved by Scheduler,
   - Reason: FailedNodeCapacity - Scheduler determined Node does not have room,
+* Status: true - Scheduler has completed allocating the resize request,
+  - Reason: Accepted - Pod resize approved by Scheduler.

 PodResizeSuccess PodCondition can have the following values:
 * Status: true  - Last resize request was successful,